European School of Bruxelles-Argenteuil

 The European School of Bruxelles-Argenteuil (École Européenne de Bruxelles-Argenteuil), also known as the EEBA, is a private, Accredited European School located on the grounds of the Château d'Argenteuil, in Waterloo, Wallonia, Belgium.
-Founded in 2016, the EEBA has been created thanks to a partnership with Lycée Molière.
-EEBA provides a rigorous and fulfilling academic pathway within a multicultural and nurturing environment.
-The school follows the European Curriculum and welcomes students from 3 to 18 years old (nursery, primary and secondary).
-At the end of the cursus, students can choose between the International Baccalaureate and the European Baccalaureate.
+Founded in 2016, the EEBA is a partnership between Brussels private school Lycée Molière, and the Scandinavian School of Brussels (SSB).
+The EEBA, through its partnership with the SSB, offers its students the International Baccalaureate as its secondary leaving qualification, with plans to also offer the European Baccalaureate in the near future.
+The school caters to nursery, primary and secondary students and is equipped with facilities for boarders aged 15 and up.